 Contractors who want to form for curves and tight circles have a few options to choose from.
 Masonite siding has often been an option for forming curves — it’s stiff, yet bendable.
 Some contractors use landscape edging material made out of metal.
 Others cut “kerfs” (grooves) into two-by-fours to allow the wood to bend, or they rip thinner plywood to the heights that they want their forms to be.

 All of these options have advantages and disadvantages.
-One advantage: They are easily found.
+One advantage: They are easy to find.
 A quick trip to the local building materials store and you have the materials you need for forming, and your crew is working on the forms right away.
 Some disadvantages: Masonite and wood forms are reusable, but even with the best care, a contractor will probably use them only a few times before they’re too scarred or warped to be reused.
 Cleaning eats up valuable work time, as does transporting the materials and disposing of them afterward.
-Metal forms last longer, but they’re cumbersome and they don’t retain their original shape very well once they’ve been bent.
+Metal forms last longer, but they’re cumbersome and they don’t retain their original shape very well once you have bent them.

 As with many innovations in construction, reusable plastic forms are intended to answer a couple of questions: What if there’s a better way?
-And can something be superior to what’s being used now?
+And is there are superior option available?